MicrosoftDocs/azure-docs/articles/cdn/cdn-rules-engine-reference-features.md

 Key information:

 - Specify multiple Internet media types by delimiting each one with a single space.
-- This feature will only compress assets whose size is less than 1 MB.
-Larger assets will not be compressed by the servers.
+- This feature only compresses assets whose size is less than 1 MB.
+Larger assets are not compressed by the servers.
 - Certain types of content, such as images, video, and audio media assets (for example, JPG, MP3, MP4, etc.), are already compressed.
-Additional compression on these types of assets will not significantly diminish file size.
-Therefore, it is recommended that you do not enable compression on these types of assets.
+Because additional compression on these types of assets does not significantly diminish file size, it is recommended that you do not enable compression on them.
 - Wildcard characters, such as asterisks, are not supported.
-- Before you add this feature to a rule, ensure that you set the Compression Disabled option on the Compression page for the platform to which this rule will be applied.
+- Before you add this feature to a rule, ensure that you set the Compression Disabled option on the Compression page for the platform to which this rule is applied.

 [Back to top](#azure-cdn-rules-engine-features)